Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Related work

 \section{Related work}

-As part of parameter learning, both EM and VI entail an inference sub-process for posterior estimation.
+\paragraph{Variational Inference.} As part of parameter learning, both EM and VI entail an inference sub-process for posterior estimation.
 If the posteriors cannot be computed exactly, approximate inference is the go-to solution.
 In this section, we focus on variational algorithms and their computational challenges.
 Along this line, research efforts have concentrated on ensuring tractability of the ELBO via the mean-field assumption \citep{bishop2006pattern} and its relaxation known as structured mean field \citep{saul1995exploiting}.
-Scalability has been one of the main challenges facing the early VI formulations since optimization is done per-sample basis.
+Scalability has been one of the main challenges facing the early VI formulations since the optimization is done on a per-sample basis.
 This has triggered the development of stochastic variational inference \citep[SVI,][]{hoffman2013stochastic,hoffman2015structured,foti2014stochastic,johnson2014stochastic,anandkumar2012method,anandkumar2014tensor} which applies stochastic optimization to solve VI objectives.
-Another line of work is collapsed VI that explicitly integrates out certain model parameters or latent variables in an analytic manner \citep{hensman2012fast,king2006fast,teh2006collapsed,lazaro2012overlapping}.
-Without a closed form, one could resort to Markov chain Monte Carlo \citep{gelfand1990sampling,gilks1995markov,hammersley2013monte}, which however tends to be slow.
-More accurate variational posteriors also exist, namely, through hierarchical variational models \citep{ranganath2016hierarchical}, implicit posteriors \citep{titsias2019unbiased,yin2018semi,molchanov2019doubly,titsias2019unbiased}, normalizing flows \citep{kingma2016improved}, or copula distribution \citep{tran2015copula}.
-To avoid computing the ELBO analytically, one can obtain an unbiased gradient estimator using re-parameterization tricks \citep{ranganath2014black,xu2019variance}.
-Extensions of VI to other divergence measures such as $\alpha-$divergence or $f-$divergence, also exist in \citet{li2016renyi,hernandez2016black,wan2020f}.
-A thorough review the above approaches can be found in \citep[][\S6]{pmlr-v130-ambrogioni21a}.